BenjaHolmes/PERN-RecipeApp/README.md

 or delete their own recipes, a like/dislike system for member's recipes, the ability for logged-in users to comment on recipes, as well as the abillity to reply to comments to create a comment chain, a collapsible menu, a light/dark mode.

-The hardest part of this project was keeping my file structure and slices in a logical order as the functionality of the app grew.
+The hardest parts of this project were keeping my file structure and slices in a logical order as the functionality of the app grew, and finding out where problems were arising from between redux/react/express/postgres etc.

 ### Languages and Libraries Used